 I’m up for the task!
 I’m a certified tour guide since 2019 and my specialty is Jerusalem, especially the Old City.
 Would love to show you around the Old City as well as the modern city and take you to good places to eat.
-Fill in the form below or contact me at email@example.com for more info and a price offer:
+Contact me at [email protected] for more info and a price offer.

 More posts you might find useful: